dbvisel/oldschool4/README.md

  - [ ] images for seo
  - [ ] ashton's weird ipad issues

 ## KNOWN ISSUES

+ - [ ] Search box should be rewired – clicking search icon should open search box, closing search results should clear query
  - there's a weird error logged on Netlify in build ("Static worker exited with code: null and signal: SIGKILL").
 Maybe slowing things down?
    - new Netlify build environment seems to have fixed this
  - also getting this: https://nextjs.org/docs/messages/static-page-generation-timeout